interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 *Events*

-* ``WithdrawCollateral(vault, collateral, totalCollateral)``: emit an event stating how much collateral was withdrawn by the Vault and total collateral a Vault has left.
+* ``WithdrawCollateral(Vault, collateral, totalCollateral)``: emit an event stating how much collateral was withdrawn by the Vault and total collateral a Vault has left.

 *Errors*
 * ``ERR_INSUFFICIENT_FREE_COLLATERAL``: The Vault is trying to withdraw more collateral than is currently free.